 “One million.
 Half as many Chinese masters.
 More during peak season, though most of the Chinese live here permanently and keep they own slaves.”

 “Where did they get one million Italian slaves?”

 “I mean how?”

 “Heard they hired them all at first.
 Italy economy bad back then.
-Then after they arrived they got a big surprise.
+After they arrived they got a big surprise.
 They had a job all right.
 Worked they asses off, but passports all confiscated and the only salary any of them ever seen was a few sesterces in tips for good behavior.
-Phones confiscated too.
+Phones took too.
 No way to contact the outside world, no way to go home.
 No countries dare mess with China no more, and Italy can’t help them.
 Anyway, most of the slaves used to it by now.
-They’ve been here twenty years.
+They’ve been here several decades or more.
 Some born here and already grown up.
 Don’t know nothing else.”